Water Resources

 Assessment of Water Risks

 We conducted internal assessments at all Group production sites, using the Aqueduct tool developed by the World Resources Institute (WRI) and the Water Risk Filter from the World Wildlife Fund (WWF), two standard tools for water risk assessment.
 These investigations covered not only the current situation, but also projections up to the year 2030.
 They revealed that five overseas sites (three in Thailand and two in China) are located in regions with high water stress.
-The total water intake at these sites in fiscal year 2022 amounted to 189 thousand ㎥, accounting for 24.9% of the total water intake of our Group (based on FY2022 figures).
+The total water withdrawal at these sites in fiscal year 2023 amounted to 177 thousand ㎥, accounting for 23.9% of the total water withdrawal of our Group (based on FY2023 figures).

 Furthermore, each business unit within our Group is currently identifying risks related to floods and other critical events, both for themselves and their primary suppliers, and formulating appropriate responses.